-14.30 The definition of "rework" should be fully understood before any decision to "rework" a batch is taken.
-This is because reworking involves another process which may not be covered by the original process description.
-Thus in many countries "reworked material" may not be used commercially until approval of the authorities has been obtained.
+14.30 The definition of "rework" should be fully understood before any decision to "re- work" a batch is taken.
+This is because reworking involves another process which e 1 may not be covered by the original process description.
+Thus in many countries "re- worked material" may not be used commercially until approval of the authorities has been obtained.
 The only exception to this rule would be if "alternative processes" had been approved and it was clear that material originally made by the one process could be "reworked" using the alternative and approved process.
-The important part of this section is the requirement that NO reworking should be initiated before the reason for the non-compliance has been determined (i.e. the "investigation" should have been completed).
-14.31 14.32 The detail given in these two sections again indicates that if material is "reworked" a much deeper assessment should be made of the resulting product and the advice that Concurrent validation is a suitable means of dealing with "reworking" only underlines the fact that it would be insufficient solely to check the reworked material against the original specification, due to the possibility of that reworked material may contain new impurities or may have different physical properties such as crystal structure.
+The important part of this section is the requirement that NO reworking should be ini- tiated before the reason for the non-compliance has been determined (i.e. the "investitiated before the reason for the non-compliance has been determined (i.e. the "investigation" should have been completed).

+14.31 - 14.32 The detail given in these two sections again indicates that if material is "reworked" a much deeper assessment should be made of the resulting product and the advice that Concurrent validation is a suitable means of dealing with "reworking" only underlines the fact that it would be insufficient solely to check the reworked material against the original specification, due to the possibility of that reworked material may contain new impurities or may have different physical properties such as crystal structure.
 This is very rarely the case with reprocessed material and thus this § 14.31 gives advice which is specifically appropriate for reworked material.